michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0109.md

 - adj: properly related in size or degree or other measurable characteristics; usually followed by `to'
 - n: one of the quantities in a mathematical proportion
 ### Family
+- proportional: disproportional, proportionality, proportionally, proportionals+
+- disproportion: disproportions
+- disproportional: disproportionally
-proportional: disproportional, proportionality, proportionally, proportionals+;disproportion: disproportions;disproportional: disproportionally;proportion: disproportion, proportionable, proportional, proportioned, proportioning, proportions;proportionable: proportionably;proportioned: ill-proportioned
+- proportion: disproportion, proportionable, proportional, proportioned, proportioning, proportions
+- proportionable: proportionably
+- proportioned: ill-proportioned
 ### Examples
 - HUD says the money was awarded based on each state’s proportional share of serious unmet housing and infrastructure needs.
 - The economic base wasn’t proportional to begin with, and the gains are rendering it less so.